freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1105.1

-Below the `display available bikes` comment you just added, use `echo` to print `Here are the bike we have available:` with a new line in front of the message
+Below the `display available bikes` comment you just added, use `echo` to print `Here are the bikes we have available:` with a new line in front of the message

 #### HINTS